Works Register Home Log In Authors

 Grasp the understanding that prideful sin — is the consequence of vented anger.
 Repent.

 Know that anger is tied in a knot of self-righteousness.
 Beings believe that they are better than others or did not get the opportunity to be better because of the fault of others.
 Instead of coming to terms with themselves, they blame circumstances and other people for the lack of their own success, which gives rise to bile and anger.
-Continuation of blaming with respect to others and the world is like if the person to whom a rope was thrown down the pit would have started to fling abuse at those who threw it and bothered him.
+Continuation of blaming with respect to others and the world is like if the person to whom a rope was thrown down into the pit would start to fling abuse at those who threw it and bothered him.

 Grasp that fear arises from sadness.
 Show diligence in purifying the mind.

 Know that sad beings think only about the bad.
 Strength and life leave them, and weakness and helplessness come to them.
 Sadness and disappointment are overcome with the power of patience and diligence.
-Nevertheless slothful and weak willed beings, in lieu of diligence and patience, indulge in daydreaming and longing.
+Nevertheless, slothful and weak willed beings, in lieu of diligence and patience, indulge in daydreaming and longing.
 They are like a person who, although a rope was lowered down to him into the pit, does not get out on it, but asks the rope, “Hey, rope, tie yourself around my waist and lift me up!
 Why aren't you doing that?”

 Grasp that sadness arises from desire.